ansys/pystk/doc/source/getting-started/prerequisites/windows/local.rst

 .. note::

-    If using the remote API, modleus grpcio and protobuf are required.
+    If using the remote API, modules grpcio and protobuf are required.
 They can be obtained from PyPI and installed using pip.

 Create an Ansys account
 =======================